Szuszi/CityGenerator-Unity/README.md

 Procedural city generator made inside Unity.
 Project is in the Editor version `2020.3.37`

 Use the SampleScene to try it out!
-Generation attributes (such as seed, etc.) can be set in the GraphGenerator GameObject's properties.
+Generation attributes (such as seed, etc.) can be set in the `City Generator` GameObject's properties.

 # Tutorial on YouTube